JessicaNathany/the-office.api/README.md

 This will display the Swagger UI, which provides a user-friendly interface for exploring the API endpoints.
 The API provides the following endpoints:<br/>

-- `GET /characters` - retrieves a list of all characters in The Office.
-- `GET /characters/{id}` - retrieves a specific character by ID.
-- `POST /character` - add a character in The Office.
-- `DELETE /character` - remove a character in The Office.
-- `GET /episodes` - retrieves a list of all episodes in The Office.
-- `GET /episodes/{id}` - retrieves a specific episode by ID.
-- `POST /episode` - add an episode in The Office.
-- `DELETE /episode` - remove an episode in The Office.
-- `GET /seasons` - retrieves a list of all seasons in The Office.
-- `GET /seasons/{id}` - retrieves a specific season by ID.
-- `POST /seasons` - add a season in The Office.
-- `DELETE /seasons` - remove a season in The Office.<br/><br/>

 1. **Presentation Layer**
   - Name: the-office.api<br/>